grey-c00/dark_room/interview_questions/pyspark.md

 # Spark configuration
 - spark.master
-- spark.sql.shuffle.partitions: `configuration controls how Spark distributes data across the cluster during shuffle operations (e.g., groupBy, join, distinct, or repartition).`
+- spark.sql.shuffle.partitions: `configuration controls how Spark distributes data across the cluster during shuffle operations (e.g., groupBy, join, distinct, or repartition).
+Number of partitions that should be avaialbel after shuffle operations.`
     ```commandline
     How It Works
     Scenario: You run a groupBy("user_id").count() on a 1TB dataset.